Momentum for diplomacy hides chasm between Syrian foes

 Coalition president Ahmed Jarba said this week the SNC wanted the endorsement of Ankara and Riyadh and other regional supporters for its attendance at the Geneva talks.

-He also declined to characterize the proposed meeting with Assad’s “criminal regime” as a dialogue, describing it instead as “negotiations with an enemy”.
+He also declined to characterise the proposed meeting with Assad’s “criminal regime” as a dialogue, describing it instead as “negotiations with an enemy”.

 “The only goal from our perspective is to set the conditions for the handover of power and to ensure justice through prosecution of everyone who has committed war crimes against our people,” he told a news conference on Monday.